 The GMAT tests your language proficiency through its Verbal Reasoning section.
 It is structured in a way that brings out your aptitude in understanding the subtle nuances of English.

 A little hands-on practice with CareerLabs’ GMAT sentence correction questions PDF goes a long way to gain a thorough understanding.
 In addition, CareerLabs provides a wide range of resources for candidates of GMAT, including a huge collection of sentence correction sample questions.
+Sentence correction sample questions with answers and exaplanations pdfs are also available.
 It also provides a printable set of sentence correction rules to use as a handy guide.

 Gain a detailed insight on the sentence correction aspect of GMAT and improve your score on the test significantly.